dconnenc/mtgproject/README.md

 Database is run through Postgres, coded through knex: npx knex migrate:latest

+//Interface
+There is a seed file located in the src/Assets folder containing an example of file for submission.

 //The Stack//
 Most async functions live in the DatabaseFunctions folder.